volkanozsarac/EzGM/README.md

 requests

 ### Note
 Installation of Openquake package in Linux and MACOS is straightforward.
 In case of windows package may not be installed correctly, in other words, geos_c.dll or similar .dll files could be missing).
-To fix this simply write, pip install shapely or conda install shapely (in case of anaconda)
+To fix this simply write, pip install shapely or conda install shapely (in case of anaconda). nga_download method can be used if google-chrome is readily available.